Healthcare reform in the United States: Alternatives and research directions

-In comparison to the exchange-based system of healthcare markets created by the Patient Protection and Affordable Care Act, numerous alternative models of healthcare have been proposed and are still being debated.
+In comparison to the exchange-based system of healthcare markets created by the Affordable Care Act, numerous alternative models of healthcare have been proposed and are still being debated.
 These models include a single-payer system, whereby one single entity (most probably the government) funds healthcare, and federal regulation of health insurance, whereby the same insurance regulation and rules would be applied to states.
 These alternatives are intended to address access, affordability, and healthcare quality problems, offering alternative solutions for universal coverage, reducing administrative costs, and improving health outcomes.

-In addition, the Patient Protection and Affordable Health Care Act of 2010 contained provisions which allows the Centers for Medicare and Medicaid Services (CMS) to undertake pilot projects which, if they are successful could be implemented in future.
+In addition, the Affordable Health Care Act of 2010 contained provisions which allows the Centers for Medicare and Medicaid Services (CMS) to undertake pilot projects which, if they are successful could be implemented in future.

 Single-payer health care

 A number of proposals have been made for a universal single-payer healthcare system in the United States, most recently the Medicare for All Act, but none have achieved more political support than 20% congressional co-sponsorship.
 Advocates argue that preventative health care expenditures can save several hundreds of billions of dollars per year because publicly funded universal health care would benefit employers and consumers, that employers would benefit from a bigger pool of potential customers and that employers would likely pay less, and would be spared administrative costs of health care benefits.
 It is also argued that inequities between employers would be reduced.
 Also, for example, cancer patients are more likely to be diagnosed at Stage I where curative treatment is typically a few outpatient visits, instead of at Stage III or later in an emergency room where treatment can involve years of hospitalization and is often terminal.
 Others have estimated a long-term savings amounting to 40% of all national health expenditures due to preventative health care, although estimates from the Congressional Budget Office and The New England Journal of Medicine have found that preventative care is more expensive.

 Any national system would be paid for in part through taxes replacing insurance premiums, but advocates also believe savings would be realized through preventative care and the elimination of insurance company overhead and hospital billing costs.
 An analysis of a single-payer bill by the Physicians for a National Health Program estimated the immediate savings at $350 billion per year.
 The Commonwealth Fund believes that, if the United States adopted a universal health care system, the mortality rate would improve and the country would save approximately $570 billion a year.